ARCHIVAL (10-21-21):PRESIDENT JOSEPH BIDEN: Domestic terrorism from white supremacists is the most lethal terrorist threat in the homeland.

 PETE SIMI (ASSOCIATE PROFESSOR, CHAPMAN UNIVERSITY; AUTHOR, AMERICAN SWASTIKA): Weve been unwilling to really grapple with our history.
 We have to understand where this problem has been in the past and whats kept us from addressing it.

-ARCHIVAL:RICHARD BUTLER (ARYAN NATIONS): Hate is our law.
+ARCHIVAL:RICHARD BUTLER (ARYAN NATIONS): The white male is through in America.